The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 4. Skipping the Review (or Making It a Rubber Stamp)

-The Code of Practice is clear: parents should be involved at every stage.
-Pupils should contribute their views.
-In practice, many schools inform parents of the plan after the fact rather than co-constructing it.
+The Code of Practise is clear: parents should be involved at every stage.
+Learners should contribute their views.
+In practise, many schools inform parents of the plan after the fact rather than co-constructing it.
 This is a compliance issue, but it is also a missed opportunity.
-Parents hold information about what works at home, what the pupil's anxieties are, and what motivates them.
-Pupils themselves can articulate barriers that adults do not see.
-A Year 5 pupil who says "I can't concentrate because the room is too noisy" is giving you assessment data.
+Parents hold information about what works at home, what the learner's anxieties are, and what motivates them.
+Learners themselves can articulate barriers that adults do not see.
+A Year 5 learner who says "I can't concentrate because the room is too noisy" is giving you assessment data.
 Listen to it.

 7. Not Graduating the Response